visgl/deck.gl/docs/layer.md

 `[Symbol.iterator]` is not defined, or doesn't provide the desired iteration order, so deck.gl allows you to supply your own iterator.

-Note: deck.gl even supplies an object iterator (`objectValueIterator`) making it possible to use objects directly as `data` props in deck.gl without first converting them to arrays.
+Note: deck.gl even supplies an object iterator (`makeObjectValueIterator`) making it possible to use objects directly as `data` props in deck.gl without first converting them to arrays.